kora-projects/kora-docs/mkdocs/docs/v2/en/guides/validation.md

     }
     ```

+Parameter constraints do not need the `@field:` target that DTO properties needed: here the annotation is already on a parameter, which is one of the targets every Kora constraint declares.

 This kind of validation is especially useful for path variables, headers, cookies, and other simple parameters that do not naturally live inside a request DTO.

 After compilation, the generated proxy shows how path parameter constraints become ordinary validator calls: